 - Climate refugeeism43 compounded by what is called “climate deception” 44 – efforts to highlight and tackle climate change have been purposefully scuppered by the fossil fuel industry denying mainstream climate science (and often their own science) by funding and organising pretend grassroots and scientific groups.

 Not so patriotic after all

-Nationalism, once a revolutionary concept over tribalism and absolute feudalistic monarchism is still tribalism and feudalism on a larger scale.
+Nationalism, once a revolutionary concept over absolute feudalistic monarchism is still feudalism on a larger scale.
 Unless nations cooperate with each other for the good of all they will remain unable to tackle the globally systemic problems humanity must resolve in order to survive.45

 Realism vs Idealism